ianstormtaylor/slate/docs/reference/slate-react/core-plugins.md

 ### `onKeyDown`

 When a key is pressed, the core plugin handles performing some of the "native" behavior that `contenteditable` elements must do.
-For example it splits blocks on `enter`, removes characters `backspace`, triggers an undo state from the history on `cmd-z`, etc.
+For example it splits blocks on `enter`, removes characters `backspace`, triggers an undo from the history on `cmd-z`, etc.

 ### `onPaste`